hardhats/vista-install-docs/New/InitializeVistA.rst

    :target: http://creativecommons.org/licenses/by/4.0/

 Attributions: Original instructions by Fil Beza and Nancy Anthracite; this set has been updated by Sam Habiel.
-Last updated in December 2016.
+Last updated in June 2017.

 If you have reached this point, it means that you have finished `Install Cache
 <./InstallCache.html>`_; or `Install GT.M <./InstallGTM.html>`_ and `Install VistA on GT.M